 The Signage –

 Signs dotting the dessert, favor and gift tables were made by another local business, Pop Tarts and Peonies.
-Beautifully hand-written on butcher paper and tacked to blocks of painted white wood, they we’re so clever and Samantha loved them!
+Beautifully hand-written on craft paper and tacked to blocks of painted white wood, they were so clever and Samantha loved them!

 The Flowers –

 Fringe Flower Company created the glorious florals.

 Coral and orange peonies, dahlias, viburnum, ranunculus, and roses – with beautiful greenery – arranged in rectangular wooden boxes ran down the center of each table.